saidvandeklundert/learn/_posts/2021-08-14-rust-slice.md

 In Rust, the `slice` is a `primitive type` as well as a `sequence type`.
 I found slices very confusing at first.
 In the Rust book, slices are defined as 'a dynamically-sized view into a contiguous sequence'.

-But somewhere in the rust-lang github repo, the slice is defined as follows:
+But somewhere in the rust-lang Github repo, the slice is defined as follows:

 ```
 Slices are a view into a block of memory represented as a pointer and a length.